Insomniac1985/gamelist/README.md

 Those settings are stored in the Worker KV namespace.

-## Common Workflows
+## Common taks

-### Add A Gamelist Game
+### Add a game to your gamelist

 1. Enter edit mode.
 2. Click **Add Game**.
 3. Search by title or paste an IGDB game URL.
-4. Choose the section: Backlog, Upcoming, Available, or New addition.
+4. Choose the place it should be in: Backlog, Upcoming, Available.
 5. Add platform, owners, preorder store, release date, store links, Steam App ID, trophy name, cover, and notes as needed.
 6. Save.

 If Google Calendar is configured, adding a new preorder store to an upcoming/wanted game with a release date can create a preorder calendar event.

-### Add A Shelf Game
+### Add a a physical game to your Shelf collection

-1. Open `/shelf`.
+1. Click the **top handle** or drag it down to access the **Shelf**.
 2. Enter edit mode.
 3. Click **Add Game**.
-4. Search by title, UPC/SKU/ASIN/PriceCharting data, or enter details manually.
+4. Search by title, paste a PriceCharting url, paste a IGDB url or enter details manually.
 5. Set platform, region, owners, condition parts, collection value fields, publisher/developer, genre, cover, and notes.
 6. Save.